wish-eq/sds-final-project-voting/README.md

 ## 2. Set Up the Router

-1. Connect a LAN cable from your notebook to the router.
+1. Connect your notebook to the router via a LAN cable.
 2. Open a web browser and navigate to `192.168.0.1`.
+(The IP address may vary; check your network settings for the correct address.)
 3. Use the following credentials to log in:
    - **Username:** `admin`
    - **Password:** `admin`